 The Prairie Schooner Book Prize Series welcomes manuscripts from all living writers, including non-US citizens, writing in English.
 Both unpublished and published writers are welcome to submit manuscripts.
+However, we will not consider manuscripts that have previously been published, which includes self-publication.
 Writers may enter both contests.
 Simultaneous submissions are accepted, but we ask that you notify us immediately if your manuscript is accepted for publication somewhere else.
 No past or present paid employee of Prairie Schooner or the University of Nebraska Press or current faculty or student at the University of Nebraska will be eligible for the prizes.

 When to Send

 Manuscripts will be accepted between January 15 and March 15, 2014.

 We prefer that fiction manuscripts be at least 150 pages long and poetry manuscripts at least 50 pages long.
 Novels are not considered; we will consider manuscripts comprised either entirely of short stories or one novella along with short stories (please do not send a single novella or a collection of novellas).
 Prairie Schooner accepts electronic submissions as well as hard copy submissions.
 Please see below for further formatting guidelines and the link to submit electronically.

 Hard Copy Submissions

 The author’s name should not appear on the manuscript.
 All entries will be read anonymously.
 Please include two cover pages: one listing only the title of the manuscript, and the other listing the author’s name, address, telephone number, and email address.
 An acknowledgements page listing the publication history of individual stories or poems may be included, if desired.
 No application forms are necessary.